 • Avoid walls!
 You will be slown down considerably going into walls.
 Don't think you can win a race by riding the walls.

-• There is no damage.
+• There is no mechanical damage.
 So don't worry about scratched paint, damaged fenders, or blowing your engine or anything.
 You must still drive smart in races.

 • Do not be afraid to spend Cash on One Race Boosts.
 That added edge could help you in races you struggle in.